darthcloud/BlueRetroWiki/BlueRetro-System-Specific-User-Manual.md

 # Parallel 2P (6 buttons each)

 ## System Config
-It is required to set System to Parallel_2P in the global config and power cycle BlueRetro.
+If using universal firmware, it is required to set System to Parallel_2P_PP or Parallel_2P_OD in the global config and power cycle BlueRetro.
 Parallel 2P (6 buttons each) mode can't be auto-detected.

 ## Multitap Config
 Multitap config has no effect.